 Gout causes attacks of pain and swelling in one or more joints.
 An anti-inflammatory painkiller usually eases an attack quickly.
 Lifestyle factors may reduce the risk of having gout attacks.
 These include losing weight (if overweight), eating a healthy diet and not drinking much alcohol or sugar-sweetened soft drinks.
 If gout attacks come back then taking certain medicines such as allopurinol each day can prevent them.

 What is gout?

 Gout causes attacks of painful inflammation in one or more joints.
 It is a type of arthritis (although it is very different to the more common rheumatoid arthritis and osteoarthritis).
 The pain of a gout attack can be severe.

 Gout is caused by a chemical in the blood, called uric acid (urate).
 Uric acid is usually harmless and is made in the body.
 Most is passed out with the urine and some from the gut with the stools (faeces).
-In people with gout the amount of uric acid in the blood builds up.
+In people with gout the levels of uric acid in the blood builds up.
 From time to time the level may become too high and tiny grit-like crystals of uric acid may form.
-The crystals typically collect in a joint.
+The urate crystals typically collect in a joint.
 The crystals irritate the tissues in the joint to cause inflammation, swelling and pain - a gout attack.

-Note: some people have a high level of uric acid but do not form crystals or have gout.
+Note: some people have a high level of uric acid but do not form uric acid crystals or have gout.
 Also, rarely, some people with a normal level of uric acid have gout attacks.
 However, as a rule, the higher the level of uric acid, the greater the chance of developing gout.